What Are Managed Forex Accounts? (2026 Guide)

 • LAMM (Lot Allocation Management Module): Replicating fixed lot sizes across all sub-accounts.
 This module prioritizes consistency, ensuring every investor receives identical trade units regardless of account size.

-MAM accounts have seen a 40% growth in 2025 due to their ability to offer “Custom Risk” profiles for individual investors within a single fund (Industry Growth Report, 2026).
+MAM structures exist because they can carry a different risk profile for each investor inside a single fund.
 This flexibility appeals to investors with different risk tolerances who wish to follow the same manager’s strategy.
 Types of Traders explains how different trader profiles utilize various account structures for strategic advantage.

 PAMM accounts offer simplicity and lower fees due to consolidated trading costs.
 MAM accounts provide granular control but require higher minimum investments.
 LAMM accounts balance consistency with proportional profit sharing.
 Choosing the right module depends on your risk appetite and desire for customization.